Physical Determination of the Action

-The factor $2$ is guaranteed by the \emph{congruence principle}.
-Under the conditions of weight measurements all weight units $\circMunit$ are congruent to one another because they are \emph{physically equivalent} and - when placed into the static(!) scale - they \emph{behave in the same way}.
-The basic quantification of weight is constituted by counting those congruent units.
+We justify factor $2$ by the \emph{congruence principle}.
+Under the conditions of weight measurements all weight units $\circMunit$ are \emph{identically constituted} and, when placed into the static scale, they \emph{behave in the same way}.
+In a direct weight measurement one counts congruent units.

-Our simple example illustrates that on the basis of Newton's Axiomatic System one cannot uniquely determine the dynamics of collision interactions without further implicit assumptions.\footnote{As a guiding principle in a search for deeper understanding Zeilinger \cite{Zeilinger interpretation and phil foundation of QM} highly recommends 'to follow the guidance of the Copenhagen interpretation, that is, not to make any unnecessary assumptions not supported by a thorough analysis of what it really means to make an experiment.'
-Zeilinger regards as first step of a physical interpretation the analysis of 'rules that determine which element of the formalism corresponds to which measurable quantity or to which observable fact in a concrete experimental situation.
+The simple example illustrates that based on Newton's framework one cannot uniquely determine the dynamics of collision processes.
+The formalism makes no definite prediction without additional implicit assumptions.\footnote{As a guiding principle in a search for deeper understanding Zeilinger \cite{Zeilinger interpretation and phil foundation of QM} highly recommends ''to follow the guidance of the Copenhagen interpretation, that is, not to make any unnecessary assumptions not supported by a thorough analysis of what it really means to make an experiment.''
+Zeilinger regards as first step of a physical interpretation the analysis of ''rules that determine which element of the formalism corresponds to which measurable quantity or to which observable fact in a concrete experimental situation.
 These rules are a large, mostly not explicated but only implicit, set of instructions.
-They concern the instructions on how to proceed in experiment in order to demonstrate or test a theoretical prediction.'
-As instructive example of a well-founded theory he refers to Einstein's theory of Special Relativity: 'Almost all relativistic equations... of 1905 were known already before...
+They concern the instructions on how to proceed in experiment in order to demonstrate or test a theoretical prediction.''
+As instructive example of a well-founded theory he refers to Einstein's theory of Special Relativity: ''Almost all relativistic equations... of 1905 were known already before...
 But only Einstein created the conceptual foundations... \emph{from which the equations} of the theory of relativity \emph{arise}.
-He did this by introducing the principle of relativity, which asserts that the laws of physics must be the same in all inertial systems... together with the constancy of the velocity of light.'} In particular the formalism lacks the congruence principle which is constitutive for basic measurement operations.
-We develop a measurement-theoretical foundation for the physical specification of interactions.
-It will entail not only the equations of motion from Newton's axiomatic formulation but also uncover the physical and methodical basis for unambiguous measurements of all actions in Classical and Relativistic Dynamics.
-In this way one can understand that quantity of 'inertial mass' with regard to interaction behavior coincides with the simple notion amount of matter.
-We uncover conditions (and limitations) for 'force' as meaningful derived physical quantity.
+He did this by introducing the principle of relativity, which asserts that the laws of physics must be the same in all inertial systems... together with the constancy of the velocity of light.''} Newton's axiomatic system is incomplete.
+It does not account for the congruence principle which underlies every basic measurement.